medikoo/duration/README.md

 ## Duration(from[, to])

 Main module is both constructor and factory method, and can be used either way.
-`from` and `to` are expected to be JavaScript Date objects, while `to` is optional.
-If `to` is not provided it defaults to current time.
+`from` and `to` are expected to be JavaScript Date objects. `to` is optional, and if not provided it defaults to current time.

 ## Duration.prototype properties